 Students at St Augustine’s benefit from a range of extra-curricular experiences and all students are encouraged to take an active role in the wider life of the school through a wide range of clubs and groups including trips and visits.

 Stakeholders can view a fuller curriculum breakdown on the Moodle VLE.

-If Parents/Carers require further information or have any questions about our school's curriculum, please contact Mr S Ledger through the school office.
+If Parents/Carers require further information or have any questions about our school's curriculum, please contact Mrs A Quarless, Deputy Headteacher, through the the school office.